Fulnir/Fulnir/README.md

       You can customize or create templates for different targets.
 You can then export the changelog to these targets.
 This can be a rich text file that serves as a source for an about panel in your app, a release notes page on your website, or a text file that you want to post to your feed in X or another social media service.
       Or you can create a WhatToTest file for TestFlight.

+The Beta testing program allows you to receive updates before
+              everyone else!
+The program gives you the opportunity to participate closely with us on providing the best experience.
+It helps us improving the overall app quality, as well as securing high quality updates by checking for any issues or irregularities happening in the releases.
+<a href="https://testflight.apple.com/join/4YdmtpbZ" >Join on macOS</a>

 ---

 ## 🏃🏻 I'm a passionate runner <img src="https://github.com/Fulnir/Fulnir/blob/main/edwin_runner.png" width="80"/>